galenlynch/VideoIO.jl/gen/README.wrapping.txt

 Wrapping ffmpeg libraries
 -------------------------------

-Wrapping ffmpeg is currently achieved using the wrap_libav_split.jl script, which uses Clang.jl.
+Wrapping ffmpeg is currently achieved using the gen.jl script, which uses Clang.jl.

 ============== Cut here ================

 Steps after that are typically:

 1. mkdir ffmpeg2.3 && cd ffmpeg2.3  # for example
-2. julia ../wrap_libav_split.jl /usr/local/include
+2. julia --project=../ ../gen.jl /usr/local/include

 where /usr/local/include should be base of the location of the headers you wish to wrap.